treeverse/lakeFS/.github/ISSUE_TEMPLATE/bug_report.md

 ## Logs
 <!--
-If available provide any logs relevant to the issue (lakeFS, clients, ecosystem) -->
+If available, please provide any logs relevant to the issue (lakeFS, clients, ecosystem).
+Make sure to scrub anything confidential!
+These will typically be near strings such as `secret`, `access` or `AKIA`
+-->

 ## Steps to Reproduce